nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-##Plant and Animals
+##Smart Reproduction
-* New rules to decide when to lay an egg
+* New rules to decide when to lay an egg (min interval + energy check)
-* Egg firing costs energy (refuse to lay egg if not enough energy)
+* Firing eggs costs energy
-* Egg firing interval is controlled by genes
 * Egg firing distance is controlled by genes

+##Chemistry
+* Identifiable species (DNA hashes)
+* Elements in environment (O, N)
+* Narjillos produce an element (based on visible body qualities - use DNA hashes?)
+* Narjillos consumes an element to reproduce faster (see above)
+* Tweak chemistry to encourage speciation

+##Istincts
+* Istinct genes: love, fear, hunger
+* Visualize istinct directions
+* Visualize istincts on other creatures when following a narjillo
+* Decide ideal direction based on istinct genes
+* Narjillos follow istinct direction (plus food)

 ##Predators
 * Fix sketchy collision detection (bug?)
 * Rewrite collision detection to be independent of max speed
-* Narjillos point at other narjillos
 * Narjillos eat other narjillos
 * Red fibers damage the attacker
-* Identifiable species (DNA hashes?)
-* Decide direction based on other creatures' species
 * Remove food

 ##Dish Edges